Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `ssl_verify` (Boolean) Verify the TLS certificate of the OCSP responder or CRL distribution point server.
 Default: true

+<a id="nestedatt--config--protected_resource_metadata"></a>
+### Nested Schema for `config.protected_resource_metadata`

+Required:

+- `authorization_servers` (List of String) List of authorization server issuer URIs to advertise in the RFC 9728 metadata document.
+- `resource` (String) The URI of the protected resource.
+Used as the resource field in the RFC 9728 metadata document and to derive the well-known endpoint path.

+Optional:

+- `metadata_endpoint` (String) Override the well-known metadata endpoint path.
+Defaults to the path component of resource with /.well-known/oauth-protected-resource appended.
+- `scopes_supported` (List of String) Scopes supported by this protected resource.
+Included in the RFC 9728 metadata document and in the scope attribute of WWW-Authenticate challenge headers on 401 responses.

 <a id="nestedatt--config--redis"></a>
 ### Nested Schema for `config.redis`